Inncee81/33nano/README.md

 12. **What is PKN's favorite English proverb?**
 - He loves the proverb  _necessity is the mother of invention_ .
 Its an amazing proverb in that when he brainstormed he realized that it all starts with a question.
 Questioning the old way of life,the amount of time it takes do something...

+13. **What are some of PKN's favorite books?**
+- Forward Tilt by Isaac Morehouse
+- Memory Rescue by Dr Daniel Amen
+- Limitless by Jim kWik
+- Mindmap Mastery by Tony Buzan
+- Fake by Robert Kiyosaki
+- Internet of Money by Andreas Antonopolous

+14. **What are some of the coolest things that PKN has ever learned?**
+- Rational Emotive Behavior Therapy (Udemy course), Building a Second Brain (Tiago Forte), Latin and Neuro Linguistic Programming.

 99. **Is it possible to make a music video using a game engine?**
 - Yes, absolutely.
 The music video rainfall by stormzy is a great example.
 I believe it can be done using the Godot game engine by creating a standalone app plugin or app using GDScript.
-The 3D and or 2D can be created using Blender.
-For the motion capture you would need an inexpensive suit and none other than Chordata can fulfill those needs.
+The 3D and or 2D can be created using [Blender](https://www.blender.org/).
+For the motion capture you would need an inexpensive suit and none other than [Chordata](https://chordata.cc/) can fulfill those needs.

 100. **What is PKN's weakness?**
 - Maladaptive daydreaming